henhoy/SAiP/README.md

 Please follow the steps below and make a "commit" when asked (this to be able to time the execution of the task)

-1. Read and answer the question in the the file _"Start Interview.md"_ in the Interviews folder.
-__After answering the start interview make a commit with the message "Start Interview answered".__
 1. You must first complete a task <U>without using GitHub Copilot</U>
     1. Go to the folder you are tasked to solve first.
     1. Read the Assignment file (*.md)